fdeblasio/pokeemerald-expansion/notes.md

     - Reduce Surf slots to just 3?
 (Variety will come from all the routes with water)
 - Lilycove:
     - Pokecenter Ladies
-        - Add third one
+        - "Union'd together"
+            - Now a struct
+            - Breaks current Favor Lady but a new game should be good
+            - .id can eventually be removed but seems to be used in record_mixing.c
+                - Could maybe make 3 seperate structs after this
+        - Update Favor Lady's items to include new items
+            - Wait for PR in upcoming
+            - Replace TM15 and PP Max
         - Allow multiple items to be given.
-Potentially PokeBlocks too
+Potentially PokeBlocks and quizzes too
-        - Remove exclusivity
-        - Update Favor Lady's items to include new items
-        - Combine Quiz Lady arrays (could do in develop)
-        - From bugs:
-            - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well
-                - Could have something to do with this: sContestLadyPtr->id = LILYCOVE_LADY_CONTEST
     - Edit contests
         - Better overworld sprite for Lisia
         - Update ORAS opponent stats
         - Add unique ideas to Special Rank
+            - Contest Lady's Pokemon
             - Utilize non-trainer/other important GFX
                 - weird guy
                 - Devon employee/the similar MAN_2